-Paying DSA - NMPH
+Paying DSA - NMPH (back to index)

 We pay the DSA directly into the student's nominated bank account.
 Due to a change in Scottish Government Policy made in 2013-2014, we no longer make DSA payments by cheque.
 Students must therefore hold a valid current or savings account when they apply for funding.